10mm Auto: History

 The 10mm was picked as a "halfway" between the other two options, in terms of size.
 The "commercial loadings" had "high chamber pressures", which resulted in "heavy recoil" and "muzzle blast".
 A 180 grain hollow point bullet was "acquired and handloaded to a velocity of 950 feet per second".
 Later on, factory-loaded ammunition was acquired that met their requirements.
-During the trials, the 10mm was found to be comparable to the .45 ACP (Not surprising as the bullet weight and velocities were now so similar), but the 10mm was found to take up less space and produce shot groups on targets that were half the size.
+During the trials, the 10mm was found to be comparable to the .45 ACP, but the 10mm was found to take up less space and produce shot groups on targets that were half the size.

 As the FBI was adopting a 10mm cartridge closer in bullet weight and velocity to the .45 ACP, there was a need for large amounts of newly built ammunition of this type.
 This requirement was later submitted to Federal Premium Ammunition for production and further review.
 This became known as the "10mm Lite", or "10mm FBI" load, or attenuated 10mm, remaining common from various manufacturers today.
 With some pistol reliability problems increasing in this lighter load, Smith & Wesson observed that a version of the 10mm case reduced to 22 millimeters in length from the original 25 mm could be made with the retained performance parameters of the "10mm Lite".
 This altered cartridge was named the .40 Smith & Wesson.
 The shorter case allowed use in pistols designed with similar dimensions to those chambered in 9×19mm Parabellum, with the advantage that smaller-handed shooters could now have smaller-frame semi-automatic handguns.
 Colloquially called the "Forty Cal" and other synonyms, this innovation since became a common handgun cartridge among law enforcement agencies and civilians in the United States, while the parent 10mm Auto remains fairly popular and has shown a resurgence in recent years particularly among hunters.

 Dimensions

-The 10mm Auto has 1.56 milliliter (24.1 grain H_{2}O) cartridge case capacity.
+The 10mm Auto has a 1.56 milliliter (24.1 grain H_{2}O) cartridge case capacity.